-- In order to facilitate cross-border cooperation, but not limited to cross-border cases, the (14)tracing and identification of property at an early stage of a criminal investigation is of essence to ensure the prompt identification of instrumentalities, proceeds, or property, which might be subsequently confiscated, including property related to criminal activities located in other jurisdictions.
-To ensure that financial investigations are sufficiently prioritised in all Member States, so to address a crime of cross-border nature, it is necessary to require competent authorities to launch asset tracing from the moment there is a suspicion of criminal activities that are likely to generate substantial economic benefits, unless in the individual case this is not considered appropriate in light of the type of offence and other relevant circumstances.
-When implementing the Directive, Member States should have a choice between allowing for a case-by-case assessment by competent authorities and setting a threshold for the value linked to the criminal offence.
-Member States will organise the asset tracing investigations in accordance with national law and may determine which competent authorities should be responsible for carrying out the asset tracing investigations in which case.
+- (14)In order to facilitate cross-border cooperation, but not limited to cross-border cases, the tracing and identification of property at an early stage of a criminal investigation is of essence to ensure the prompt identification of instrumentalities, proceeds, or property, which might be subsequently confiscated, including property related to criminal activities located in other jurisdictions.
+To ensure that financial investigations are sufficiently prioritised in all Member States, so to address a crime of cross-border nature, it is necessary to require competent authorities to launch asset tracing from the moment there is a suspicion of criminal activities that are likely to generate substantial economic benefits, provided that unless in the individual case this is not considered appropriate in light of the type of offence and other relevant circumstances.
+To reduce the administrative burden for competent authorities and ensure proportionality between the resources needed for asset tracing investigations and the value of property to be confiscated, the obligation to launch asset tracing investigations should be limited to cases that are not minor.
+When implementing the Directive, Member States may decide to allow should have a choice between allowing for a case-by-case assessment by competent authorities or to determine and setting a threshold for the value linked to the criminal offence.
+Member States shall organise the asset tracing investigations in accordance with national law and may determine which competent authorities should be responsible for carrying out the asset tracing investigations in which case.
 Asset recovery offices should be able to coordinate and support asset tracing investigations and cross-border requests for asset tracing investigations, where necessary. - (15) Investigations to trace and identify property should also be launched where necessary to prevent, detect or investigate criminal offences related to the violation of Union restrictive measures.
 For that purpose, asset recovery offices should be empowered to trace and identify property of persons or entities subject to targeted financial sanctions.
-Once property is identified asset recovery offices should have the power to temporarily freeze the property to ensure that property does not disappear.
+Once property is identified asset recovery offices should have the power to temporarily freeze the property to ensure that property does not disappear. - (15) In order to facilitate cross-border action as well as national support, Member States could should consider staffing the asset recovery offices with representatives, in the same or separate offices, from both law enforcement and judicial authorities.

-- (15) In order to facilitate cross-border action as well as national support, Member States could consider staffing the asset recovery offices with representatives, in the same or separate offices, from both law enforcement and judicial authorities. - Due to the transnational nature of finances used by organised criminal groups, information (16)that can lead to the identification of instrumentalities and proceeds of crime and other property owned or controlled by criminals or by persons or entities subject to Union restrictive measures should be exchanged rapidly between the Member States.
+Due to the transnational nature of finances used by organised criminal groups, information (16)that can lead to the identification of instrumentalities and proceeds of crime and other property owned or controlled by criminals or by persons or entities subject to Union restrictive measures should be exchanged rapidly between the Member States.
 For that purpose, it is necessary to empower asset recovery offices to trace and identify property which might be subsequently confiscated, to ensure they have access to the necessary information under clear conditions, and to establish rules on swiftly exchanging information with each other, spontaneously or upon request.
 In urgent cases where there is a risk of dissipation of the property, replies to information should be done as soon as possible and not later than 8 hours.
 The requirement for asset recovery offices to trace and identify instrumentalities, proceeds, or property which may become or is the object of a freezing or confiscation order issued by another Member State aims at facilitating the preparation or execution of freezing orders from other Member States, but does not imply an obligation to recognise such orders pursuant to Regulation (EU) 2018/1805.